 While HRT is made from the urine of pregnant horses and other synthetical hormones BHRT is made from plant estrogens and for this reason they have fewer side effects.

-Are the bioidentical version of the hormones safer and more effective than HRT?
+Are the body identical version of the hormones safer and more effective than HRT?

 BHRT has been associated apparently with lower risks, including the risk of breast cancer and cardiovascular disease, and some studies say they are more efficacious than their synthetic and animal-derived counterparts.
 Although further trials are needed, until evidence is found to the contrary, bioidentical hormones remain the preferred method of HRT for many people who find that regular HRT doesn’t agree with them.